dipietrantonio/pdf4py/README.md

 One day at work I was asked to analyze some PDF files; to my surprise I have discovered that there is not an established Python module to easily parse a PDF document.
-In order to understand why I delved into the PDF 1.7 specification: from that moment on, I got more and more interested in the inner workings of one of the most important and ubiquitous file format.
+In order to understand why I delved into the PDF 1.7 specification: since from moment on, I got more and more interested in the inner workings of one of the most important and ubiquitous file format.
 And what's a better way to understand the PDF than writing a parser for it?